The tySplines object takes input particles sent from a Spline Paths operator and converts them into native 3ds max splines.

 Time step: controls the minimum time step between particle positions in order for them to form a spline segment.

-Dist thresh: controls the maximum distance between two particles in order for them to be conjoined with a spline segment.
+Max dist: controls the maximum distance between two particles in order for them to be conjoined with a spline segment.

 Max neighbors: controls the maximum number of spline segments a particular particle can have, connecting it to its neighbors.